Cheese is a mouthwatering, versatile, and ever-popular dairy product that has found its way into countless dishes across the globe.

 - Sodium Content: Cheese can be high in sodium, which can lead to water retention, increased blood pressure, and hinder muscle definition.
 Opting for reduced-sodium varieties can help mitigate this concern.

 - Lactose Intolerance: Some individuals may have difficulty digesting lactose, the sugar found in dairy products, leading to gastrointestinal discomfort, bloating, and other digestive issues.
-For those with lactose intolerance, it’s essential to find alternative protein sources or opt for lactose-free cheese options.
+For those with lactose intolerance, it’s essential to find alternative protein sources.
+They can also opt for lactose-free cheese options.

 - Hormones and antibiotics: Some dairy products, including cheese, may contain hormones and antibiotics used in the production process.
 These substances can potentially disrupt hormonal balance and negatively affect bodybuilding progress.